Staying Together (film)

 Staying Together is a 1989 American comedy-drama film directed by Lee Grant and produced by Joseph Feury (Grant's husband) and Milton Justice.
 The film stars Sean Astin, Stockard Channing, Melinda Dillon, Levon Helm (of The Band), Dermot Mulroney, Tim Quill, and Daphne Zuniga.
-Grant's daughter, Dinah Manoff makes a brief appearance.
+Grant's daughter Dinah Manoff makes a brief appearance.
 Channing and Manoff previously appeared together in Grease, released 11 years earlier.
-This is the last film directed by Lee Grant.
 Staying Together was released in the United States on November 10, 1989, and released in Japan on October 1, 1990.

 Plot

 Three brothers live at home with their parents and work at the family restaurant that has been managed by their father for the past 25 years.
 The brothers expect one day to take over the restaurant themselves, but one morning their father comes to the realization that he hates working there and he sells the restaurant without consulting the rest of the family.
-This begins to break apart the family, and one of the brothers, angry with the father's decision, leaves to find another job.
+This begins to break apart the family, and one of the brothers, angry with his father's decision, leaves to find another job.
 The father subsequently dies from a heart attack.